Chronic Myeloid Leukemia (CML)

 A bone marrow aspiration and biopsy are procedures that remove a sample of bone marrow for examination under a microscope.
 Bone marrow is the soft tissue inside the bones where blood cells are made.

-In CML, the bone marrow is usually hypercellular, meaning that it contains more cells than normal.
+In chronic myeloid leukemia (CML), the bone marrow is usually hypercellular, meaning that it contains more cells than normal.
 There is also an increased number of myeloblasts in the bone marrow (granulopoietic predominance).

 Cytogenetic analysis